the untitled workers club

 So come — be part of the biggest club in the world.

 Our club is always open for new members.

 Over the last decade, the marketing environment grew more complex.
 There are more channels than ever, and even more ways to manage them.
 Clients adapted, rightly so, they integrate some of these newer key marketing competencies into their team.
 Like the International worldwide social media community manager or the bottom-of-the-funnel office director, to name a few.
 We actively encourage this new norm and live by it.

 We don’t have walls (account managers) between the client, the other suppliers and us.
 Some of our clients even consider us part of the team.
 When the client is unable to appoint a much-needed specialist, we can rely on friends of our club to step in.
 As was traditionally the case with photographers, directors, and illustrators for many years we now also cover all digital skills.

-Nothing inspires and invigorates like art and culture.
-At Untitled Workers Club we reimburse every cultural event ticket: opera’s, expositions, jazz concerts, speakers corners, book festivals, design shows, etc…
+But we’re also huge fans of culture in the other sense — you know museums, art, music,… all of that.
+So much so that At Untitled Workers Club we reimburse every cultural event ticket: opera’s, expositions, jazz concerts, speakers corners, book festivals, design shows, etc…

 We see it as our responsibility to help out the next generation of artistic talent in finding the common ground in art and advertising.
 We relish creating opportunities for new talent by building bridges with brands.
 Talent in the broadest sense of the word — dancers, artists, game developpers, actors, ... to name a few.
 It seems more important than ever in times when it’s hard to showcase new work and get your name out there.